MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-arc-virtual-machines.md

 ### Enable guest management on a VM when guest agent is not running

-There are two scenarios when the guest agent is not running.
+There are two scenarios when the guest agent is not running - when the statuses is connecting and when the statuses are blank.
 Each of these scenarios and the corresponding steps are described in the following sections.

 #### Status displayed as connecting